 Our students acquire skills and aptitudes to succeed in today’s expanding world of news, including Web-based, interactive, digital journalism.
 Classes blend theory and practice to explore legal rights and ethical responsibilities while teaching students to cover the news and produce other material for mass communication under realistic deadlines and conditions.
 Seniors graduate with a diverse portfolio of professional work and the confidence to compete for a challenging range of jobs as reporters, editors, photojournalists, video storytellers, news researchers, page designers for print and on-line publications and organizations.
 Students also build skills for entrepreneurial mass communication initiatives.

-The Department of Journalism and Media Studies operates our own working newsroom: the Neighborhood News Bureau, which provides educational opportunities for students and service to the community.
+The Department of Journalism and Digital Communication operates our own working newsroom: the Neighborhood News Bureau, which provides educational opportunities for students and service to the community.

 Requirements for the B.A. in Journalism and Media Studies (JMS)